b05611038/data_sciences_r_final/README.md

 # data_sciences_r_final
-The final project in the data science r class in 2018 fall
+The final project in the data science r class in 2018 fall.

 ## Title
 Traffic Flow Analysis and Travel Time Prediction of Taiwan Freeway